mauricixx/mycelia_/README.md

 <img src="https://raw.githubusercontent.com/mauricixx/mycelia/main/img/banderamicelial.jpg"  width="720" height="480" />

 ###### Flag of the Mycelial Union, Calán Node.
-Forest Museum, 15th Biennial of Media Arts of Santiago, Chile 2022.
+Bosque Museo, 15 Bienal de Artes Mediales de Santiago, Chile 2022.

 "A flag is a sign of belonging over time.
 Raised on a wooden pole, this flag alludes to the mycelium, the set of branched filaments that constitutes the apparatus of interconnection and nutrient exchange between fungi and the different species that cohabit a forest.
 Here, the generative drawing of an expanding mycelium is shown as the central symbol, which I have hand-embroidered, evoking union in the exchange of knowledge towards good living."